erajasekar/AstrosoftApiDoc/source/index.html.md

 | options          | JSON Object | Addtional Options. ( See below `options.*` params ) |
 | options.Ayanamsa | String      | Ayanamsa to use. (  Supported values are `LAHARI` , `RAMAN`, `KRISHNAMURTHI` ) |

-* You can use this [online tool](https://www.latlong.net/) to find latitude & longitude of the place.
-* You can look up valid TimezoneIds from this [wiki page](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

 <aside class="notice">
-To make this easier, we will soon provide an API that will return latitude, longitude and TimezoneId for given first few letters for city.
+You can use geosearch endpoint to get latitude, longitude and timeZoneId of the place
 </aside>

 ## Horoscope Details